hpcraink/fsprj2/README.md

 libiotrace is a tool for monitoring a running dynamically linked program without the need for changing it.
 During a monitored run detailed data for many File-I/O related function calls is collected.
 The collected data is written to log files.

-## Build libiotrace
+### Build libiotrace

 Steps to build libiotrace

-1. create a new folder <libiotrace-folder> for the source
+1. create a new folder &lt;libiotrace-folder&gt; for the source
 2. get the source
 	* using git with terminal:
-		1. change dir to <libiotrace-folder>
+		1. change dir to &lt;libiotrace-folder&gt;
 		2. use command `git clone https://github.com/hpcraink/fsprj2.git`
 	* using “Clone or download”-Button on https://github.com/hpcraink/fsprj2
 		1. download zip
-		2. extract zip to <libiotrace-folder>
+		2. extract zip to &lt;libiotrace-folder&gt;
 3. build it
 	1. open terminal
-	2. go to <libiotrace-folder>
+	2. go to &lt;libiotrace-folder&gt;
 	3. `cd fsprj2/libiotrace/`
 	4. `git rm --cached ext/cunit`
 	5. `rm -rf ext`